true-while/Az204-demos/M1/3-autoscale/Demo.md

 ## Technical Requirements:

 - Provision Azure Web App on Linux platform by using Standard price tier.
 - Deploy demo code located on [pyWebApp](pyWebApp) folder by use VS Code "Web Application: Deploy..." command.
+The deployemnt tutorial

 ## Demonstration: